w3c/securityig/administration/review-template.md

 # Status of this document

-This is a template to use when doing Security Reviews, so you can organize the analysis, especially when there are multiple reviewers.
+Use this template to organize a security review, especially when the review has more than one reviewer.
+Replace each `@@` placeholder before sharing a completed review.

 ---